neutrons/garnet/docs/source/design/ndip_normalization.rst

 Overall, users can:
    * create Normalization parameters in a Reduction Plan
-   * edit Normalization parameters of a Reduction plan
+   * edit the Normalization parameters of a Reduction plan from  the ReductionPlan object or file (memory or disk)
    * run the Normalization data reduction process
    * launch an external tool for analyzing the data further